Human Design Series - The Archetypes

 Alchemist (Generator)

-This definition of the sacral center characterizes this archetype, creating sustainable energy.
+Definition of the sacral center characterizes this archetype, creating sustainable energy.
 The sacral center is a source of energy and shows the person when they align with decisions.
 This type does not have a motor connected to the throat, and the lack of the motor connection to the throat, the Alchemist types may get frustrated when trying to make something happen.
 Don’t worry - you’re not alone, most archetypes can’t “make something happen” the way we’ve all been taught.
 Wild, right?
 No wonder so many people burn out of their jobs.
 The Alchemist types make up about 36% of the population.

 Time Bender (Manifesting Generator)

 Like the Alchemist, the Time Bender still has to wait, which can feel frustrating to someone who also accesses an internal flow that doesn’t depend on external influence.
 The desire to skip steps to get to the answer is a characteristic of the Time Bender.
 Sometimes, these missed steps have to be corrected, so it helps to be aware of this tendency.
 The Time Bender has the same stair-step learning cycle as the Alchemist.
+If you have this type, you may also notice that you have many hobbies or interests and juggle them pretty easily.

 Orchestrator (Projector)